DanielJRamirez/VDLine/README.md

 main.py: Main python file used to train and evaluate the Doc2Vec model and binary classification model

 vul_detector.py: Python script using saved Doc2Vec and classifier models to predict vulnerability probabilities for each line of the code file passed into it

+one_function.c: Single c function contained in a file.
+Included for simple testing of vul_detector.py